Cape Henlopen High School: Athletics

 Cape Henlopen High School participates in athletics in the Henlopen Conference and is one of the larger high schools based on enrollment, thereby competing in the Henlopen North.
 Their 37 state championships rank them #1 in the Henlopen Conference for total state championships.
 The Lady Vikings' win of the 2009 Lacrosse title made them the first public high school in the state to win the championship that had been held since 1998.
 They also have a defending conference championship girls' cross country team that is looking to defend the title.
 Beside them is the boys' cross country team, coached by George Pepper.
 In May 2010 Cape's Lady Vikings Lacrosse team was titled State Champions for the second year in a row.
 As of 2015, Cape's girls' field hockey team has won five consecutive state championships, making them the first high school in the state to do so.

 On May 23, 2013, Cape's girls' lacrosse team won its fifth straight state championship, defeating Tower Hill 12–10 at Dover High School.
 Cape became the first public school to win a girls' lacrosse title and is one of only three schools in the state to ever win the championship.
 The win extended Cape's winning streak against Delaware opponents to 63 games.

 Extracurricular activities

-Cape Henlopen High School has an Army JROTC program, under the leadership of Senior Army Instructor LTC Ron Erale, and Army Instructors 1SG Phillip Webb and SFC Hurt.
+Cape Henlopen High School has an Army JROTC program.
 Cape Henlopen competes in competitions all over the area with its Raider, Rifle, and Drill teams and its Color Guard.
-Its Raider Team is one of the best in the region, acting as the vanguard for the entire program.

 The school bands take an active part in the community.
 The concert and marching band have over 100 members every year, and they perform in numerous local parades, as well as in competitions in places like London, Boston, Toronto, Miami, and Cleveland.
 The jazz band also participates in many local events, performing for Veterans Day and Memorial Day services, for local retirement homes, country clubs, and the Rehoboth Beach Bandstand.
-The band was started in the 1970s by Barry Eli, and since then, the group has been awarded numerous trophies and has taken many "superior" titles.
-Eli retired from Cape in 2008.

 The school also participates in the Delaware State ProStart Invitational, a culinary competition held yearly in the Chase Center.